 Shamsul Amri Baharuddin

 Born in 1951 in Negeri Sembilan, he studied anthropology and sociology at the University of Malaya, and in 1983 received a doctorate in social anthropology from Monash University in Australia.
 His work goes beyond academic research.
-He has vigorously discussed social issues in the pages of social criticism journals like those published by Dewan Bahasa dan Pustaka (the Institute of Language and Literature), and has responded to requests from international media outlets, including BBC, ABC and NHK, in order to present abroad his passionate arguments about ethnic and religious issues in Asia.
-His international standing is attested by the invitations he has received from universities/research institutes in Denmark, Germany, Japan, Singapore and the U.S. to be a visiting scholar.
+He has vigorously discussed social issues in the pages of social criticism journals like those published by Dewan Bahasa dan Pustaka, and has responded to requests from international media outlets, including BBC, ABC and NHK, to present abroad his passionate arguments about ethnic and religious issues in Asia.
+His international standing is attested by the invitations he has received from universities/research institutes in Denmark, Germany, Japan, Singapore, and the U.S. to be a visiting scholar.